twplatformlabs/circleci-base-image/README.md

 - tool for accessing secrets (such as Vault, chamber, 1password)
 - standard shell (bash, zsh)
 - multi-language support (locales)
-- common dependencies for installing packages (curl, wget, unzip, common build dependencies)
+- common dependencies for installing packages (curl, wget, unzip, common os build dependencies)

-The psk circleci-base-image is an example of such a common executor base.
-You will see the psk specific tools and configuration, but this can readily be adapted to any organizational requirements.

-Keep in mind that the shared configuration made to the executor base is intended for configuration that must be available in every executor, regardless of the role or purpose of the executor.

-See release notes for detailed version information.
+_Review the build and CVE scan logs in the release artifacts for specific packages versions and known vulnerabilities (if any)._

 **signature**.
 Images are signed using `cosign`.
 You can verify an image using the twdps public key found [here](https://raw.githubusercontent.com/twplatformlabs/static/master/cosign.pub).
 ```bash